Battle of Goose Green: Argentine defences

 The Argentine positions were well selected, and officers well briefed.
 In the weeks before the British invasion, airstrikes, naval bombardment, their own poor logistic support and inclement conditions had contributed to the erosion of morale amongst conscripts.
 On 19 May, an Argentine Air Force C-130 Hercules parachuted in eight tons of tinned provisions that significantly boosted the morale of Task Force Mercedes.
-This parachute drop of supplies, according to Private Domingo Víctor Álamo, allowed the 25th Regiment's C Company to get two servings of rations and soft drinks on 25 May while celebrating Argentine independence day.
+This parachute drop of supplies, according to Private Domingo Víctor Álamo of the 25th Special (Ranger) Regiment's C Company allowed fellow Rangers like himself to get two servings of rations and soft drinks on 25 May while celebrating Argentine independence day.According to Private José Apolonio López from A Company 12th Regiment, these newly arrived provisions allowed Task Force Mercedes to request 2 Argentine Air Force Chinook helicopters to arrive in BAM Cóndor from Stanley and deliver 100 much-needed large ration boxes (containing such luxuries like canned tuna in olive oil and packets of premium cigarettes) to the forward rifle company (under First Lieutenant Jorge Manresa) defending Darwin Parks on 23 May and these boxes were equally distributed among the officers, NCOs and conscripts of A/RI 12.

 At the start of the battle, the Argentinian forces had about the same number of effective combatants as the British paratroopers.

 British forces

 Thompson ordered the 2nd Battalion, Parachute Regiment, (2 PARA) to conduct an attack on Goose Green, as they were the unit closest to the isthmus in the San Carlos defensive perimeter.
 He ordered Lieutenant-Colonel Herbert "H" Jones, the commanding officer of 2 PARA, to "carry out a raid on Goose Green isthmus and capture the settlements before withdrawing to be in reserve for the main thrust to the north."
 The "capture" component appealed more to Jones than the "raid" component, although Thompson later acknowledged that he had assigned insufficient forces to rapidly execute the "capture" part of the orders.

 2 PARA comprised three rifle companies, a patrol company, a support company and a headquarters company.
 Thompson allocated three of 29 Commando Regiments, 105 mm artillery pieces, with 960 rounds, a MILAN anti-tank missile platoon; and Scout helicopters for resupply and casualty evacuation (CASEVAC).
 Close air support was available from three Royal Air Force Harrier jets, while naval gunfire support was scheduled to be provided by at the start of the battle.